keyalp/ai-recommender/README.md

 ## Negative sampling <a name="data_neg"></a>
-The dataset register each user-item interaction considering it as positive so we have no non-interaction log, so it's necessary "manually" generate negative sampling (user-movie noninteraction).
-This part of preprocessing is applied after the splitting:
+After the dataset records each user-item interaction as positive, there are no logs indicating non-interactions.
+Therefore, it becomes necessary to "manually" generate negative sampling, specifically for user-movie non-interactions.
+This preprocessing step is performed subsequent to the splitting process:
 - Regarding to train data the negative sampling is adding 4 negative samples for 1 positive in interaction list.
 ![](https://hackmd.io/_uploads/B13ZpoRYn.png =200x200)
 - Regarding to test data the negative sampling is adding 99 negative samples for 1 that we know it's real because it has been extracted from the original dataset.